capaj/how-to-node-io/README.md

 This guide will demonstrate some of the better practices that I have adopted while working with the file system and other I/O based operations using Node.js and the native Node modules.

+Note: This is a work in progress, I will continue to add to this.

 # Asynchronous non-blocking File Operations
 #### Reading
 - Reading small files / most files: